microsoft/azure-maven-plugins/docs/web-app-samples.md

 - Web App on Linux
 - Using Java 8 and Tomat 8.5
 - Using JAR to deploy **JAR** file to context path `/${project.build.finalName}` in your Web App server
-- Create a deployment named slot and copy configuration from parent web app
+- Create a deployment slot and copy configuration from parent web app then do the deploy

 ```xml
 <project>